Last Updated on February 15, 2022

-All About Comté – A Delicious Comté Cheese Salad With Pancetta.Go to the recipe for Comte Salad with Pancetta
+All About Comté – A Delicious Comté Cheese Salad With Pancetta.Skip to the recipe for Comte Salad with Pancetta

 An invitation to a Comté cheese cookery class at Central Street Cookery School was an evening no food lover would want to miss.
 I love cooking classes and am a devoted fan of Comté which I like especially for its nutty taste and firm texture.